Last Updated on October 6, 2022 by Wandering our World

 Using a taxi at night is the preferred option, but it’s important to only use a regulated licensed taxi that has been recommended by a friend or your hotel.
 That’s because taxi drivers in Kuala Lumpur have been known to be involved in criminal activity against tourists, particularly at night.

-If you don’t have a recommended taxi, then two taxi apps that have regulated drivers are MyTeksi and EasyTaxi.
+If you don’t have a recommended taxi, then two taxi apps that tend to have regulated drivers are MyTeksi and EasyTaxi.

 However taxi drivers in Kuala Lumpur have also been known to be involved in criminal activity against tourists, and even sexual assault – most often at night.
 So it is important to always take a regulated licensed taxi that has been recommended by a friend or your hotel.